 DWFI’s research and policy work is advanced through communication.
 Communication facilitates research, policy development and education by sharing program outputs and outcomes with stakeholders in the U.S. and around the world.
 Audiences include: agricultural producers and other water managers; local, state, national and international decision makers; practitioners and decision makers in industry groups, private companies, non-profits and NGOs; faculty, scholars, and undergraduate/graduate students at NU and other educational institutions; and the general public.
 The Institute encourages data- and research-based policy dialogue in a variety of forums and at various levels, including at its annual Water for Food Conferences.
 Its communications works helps build relationships, using the most appropriate media and communication format, to position DWFI as the preeminent US-based resource for sustainable water and food system research, innovation and education.
 DWFI’s communications strategy is closely aligned and coordinated with the communications activities of University of Nebraska Central Administration.

 In evaluating external impacts, the institute will define outputs as measurable products (e.g. websites, publications, trainees) and outcomes as “stories” that demonstrate a change in knowledge (e.g. participant learning or awareness), action (e.g. participant behavioral change), or condition (e.g. change in societal or resource condition due to participants’ actions).

-The institute will evaluate its internal impacts by monitoring its success in involving more faculty and students with the work of WFI to expand its sphere of influence and engagement within the university.
-In its reporting, WFI will provide data on the number of faculty and students engaged in its programs.
+The institute will evaluate its internal impacts by monitoring its success in involving more faculty and students with the work of DWFI to expand its sphere of influence and engagement within the university.
+In its reporting, DWFI will provide data on the number of faculty and students engaged in its programs.